Distinguish Between Farmer and Food Producer

 To me, and I think to many of us, “farmers” are those who work the land.
 They’re the ones who get dirt under their fingernails and whose eyes light up when conversation turns to compost.
-But, while that may be the portrait for the people growing your food, it isn’t necessarily the portrait of the people who own America’s farmland or who are producing your food.
+But while that may be the portrait for the people growing your food, it isn’t necessarily the portrait of the people who own America’s farmland or who are producing your food.

-What does this mean?
-It means that as farms grow into bigger and bigger businesses, the ones who own and operate them are more likely to be managers and marketers and accountants and less likely to be actual farmers.
-In other words, they move along the continuum from “farmer” to “food producer.”*
+This means that as farms grow into bigger and bigger businesses, the ones who own and operate them are more likely to be managers and marketers and accountants and less likely to be actual farmers.
+In other words, they move along the continuum from “farmer” to “food producer.”

 Pasta with Asparagus and Prosciutto

-This pasta is springtime in a bowl–use the freshest asparagus you can find.
+This pasta recipe is springtime in a bowl–use the freshest asparagus you can find.
 You’ll be amazed by how much richness and flavor just one egg yolk can bring to a dish.

 1/2 pound whole wheat spaghetti